 These are "low threshold" information points - i.e. without any filtering of users - located inside or around railway stations, which direct persons in need towards the city's social services (day centres, therapeutic communities, specialised associations) with the aim of rehabilitating them and reinserting them into society.

+To ensure that the Help Centers work in synergy, the group makes use of close collaboration with the National Monitoring Unit on Disadvantage and Solidarity in Stations (ONDS), which carries out coordination in all the centres, with training for the Help Center operators and detailed analysis in the area of social disadvantage.
 To create the Help Centers, the FS Group provides rooms inside or near to the station, on loan for use, to associations and authorities engaged in combating social marginalisation and exclusion.

 At this time, there are 17 Help Centers in Italy which provide a genuine network of support in combating social problems.

 The Help Center of Termini Station in Rome